input-output-hk/inputs-check/README.md

     ];

-Assuming all other nix flake inputs are already locked, the just run:
+Assuming all other nix flake inputs are already locked, then just run:

     nix flake update inputs-check